ddsky/spoonacular-api-clients/javascript/docs/DefaultApi.md

 import SpoonacularApi from 'spoonacular_api';

 let apiInstance = new SpoonacularApi.DefaultApi();
-let upc = 33698816271; // Number | The UPC of the product for that you want to find comparable products. apiInstance.getComparableProducts(upc, (error, data, response) => {
+let upc = 33698816271; // Number | The UPC of the product for which you want to find comparable products. apiInstance.getComparableProducts(upc, (error, data, response) => {
   if (error) {
     console.error(error);